-Blue Sky Satellite Comunication are based in Johannesburg, South Africa, and have been involved in providing satellite services in Africa for the past 8 years.
+Blue Sky Satellite Comunication are based in Johannesburg, South Africa, and provide satellite services in Africa.

 Fixed VSAT dish: Broadband internet connection